Citizen Science Portal

 Welcome to the Discovering Galapagos Citizen Science Portal brought to you by Galapagos Conservation Trust (GCT).
 Here you will find details of all our active citizen science projects that you can get involved with right now.
 Through involvement in these projects, your contribution will directly support the conservation of Galapagos and its unique wildlife.

 Plastic pollution is one of the most pressing issues facing marine wildlife around the world.
-Whilst the Galapagos Archipelago remains one of the most pristine ecosystems in the world, sadly it is not exempt from the issue.
+Whilst the Galapagos Archipelago remains one of the most pristine ecosystems globally, sadly it is not exempt from the issue.
 At least 18 different species in the Galapagos Islands, including turtles, marine iguanas and sea lions have been recorded entangled by plastic such as bags and lines, or having ingested it after mistaking it for food.

 Galapagos Conservation Trust has been working closely with the Galapagos National Park and other island partners to understand the best approach to tackling the issue of plastic pollution in the Archipelago since 2017.
 The result is the Plastic Pollution Free Galapagos programme, a £1.5 million multi-year project, which will feed into broader work looking to tackle pollution across the Eastern Pacific region.